-We may elect to retain rather than distribute all or a portion of our net capital gains and pay the tax on the gains.
-In that case, we may elect to have our stockholders include their proportionate share of the undistributed net capital gains in income as long-term capital gains and receive a credit for their share of the tax paid by us.
-Our stockholders would then increase the adjusted basis of their stock by the difference between (i) the amounts of capital gain dividends that we designated and that they include in their taxable income, minus (ii) the tax that we paid on their behalf with respect to that income.
+We may elect to retain rather than distribute all or a portion of our net capital gain and pay the tax on the gain.
+In that case, we may elect to have our stockholders include their proportionate share of the undistributed net capital gain in income as long-term capital gain and receive a credit for their share of the tax paid by us.
+Our stockholders would then increase the adjusted basis of their stock by the difference between (i) the amount of capital gain dividends that we designated and they include in their taxable income, minus (ii) the tax that we paid on their behalf with respect to that income.
 For purposes of the 4% excise tax described above, any retained amounts for which we elect this treatment would be treated as having been distributed.

 We intend to make timely distributions sufficient to satisfy the distribution requirement.
 However, it is possible that, from time to time, we may not have sufficient cash or other liquid assets to meet the distribution requirement due to timing differences between the actual receipt of income and actual payment of deductible expenses and, for example, the inclusion of items of income and deduction of expenses by us for U.S. federal income tax purposes.
 In addition, we may decide to retain our cash, rather than distribute it, in order to repay debt, acquire assets or for other reasons.
-In the event that such timing differences occur, and in other circumstances, it may be necessary in order to satisfy the distribution requirements to arrange for short-term, or possibly long-term, borrowings, or to pay the dividends in the form of other property (including, for example, shares of our own stock).
+In the event that such timing differences occur, and in other circumstances, it may be necessary to satisfy the distribution requirements by arranging for short-term, or possibly long-term, borrowings, or paying the dividends in the form of other property (including, for example, shares of our own stock).
 Under IRS Revenue Procedure 2017-45, as a publicly offered REIT, we may give stockholders a choice, subject to various limits and requirements, of receiving a dividend in cash or in our common stock.
-As long as at least 20% (modified to 10% under certain subsequent revenue procedures with respect to distributions declared on or after April 1, 2020, and on or before December 31, 2020, or on or after

-November 1, 2021, and on or before June 30, 2022) of the total dividend is available in cash and certain other requirements are satisfied, the IRS will treat the stock distribution as a dividend (to the extent applicable rules treat such distribution as being made out of our earnings and profits).
+As long as at least 20% of the total dividend is available in cash and certain other requirements are satisfied, the IRS will treat the stock distribution as a dividend (to the extent applicable rules treat such distribution as being made out of our earnings and profits).